design-first/system-designer-documentation/docs/Edit a Model.md

 }
 ```

-This new property has **any** type, can be set, is not mandatory and has **""** for default value.
+This new property has **any** type, it can be updated, it is not mandatory and has **""** for default value.
 You can then edit all this configuration.

 In the configuration object of a *property* you have:

 - **description : string**, comments about the property.
 - **type : string|array**, the type to the property.
-- **readOnly : boolean**, *true* if we can we change the value of a property after its initialization.
+- **readOnly : boolean**, *true* if we can change the value of a property after its initialization.
 - **mandatory : boolean**, *true* if the property is mandatory when creating an instance of the model.
 - **default: any**, default value of the property.
 It needs to have the type defined in **type** property.